who should hire a doula?

 £150 - a postnatal visit of two hours at £75 per hour.
 A second visit can be arranged for free on request.

-Total value £1860.
-Yes, that's more than £1500, but I try to keep my fees affordable.
-I also don't time our meetings, if they're more than two hours then okay.
+I don't time our meetings, if they're more than two hours then okay.
 If I spend more than two hours doing research, yep, that's fine by me.
 If your labour is more than 12 hours then don't worry, you're not on the clock.
-The only addition to your investment of £1500 is my travel.
+The only addition to your investment of £2000 or £3000 is my travel.

 In the same way, if your labour is super-fast at two hours or you give birth at 38 weeks then there's no reduction in fees.
 On booking my services you have peace of mind that I'm blocking out my diary for you for four - five weeks.
 At the most I may take one other client during this time.